Tiger: Profile and Information

 The tiger is powerfully built, having muscular forelimbs, a massive head, and a long tail.
 The tiger’s tail is roughly half of its body length.

-Its coloration differs between shades of brown and orange with white ventral stripes and distinct vertical black stripes.
+Its coloration differs between shades of brown and orange, with white ventral stripes and distinct vertical black stripes.

 These stripes are utilized for camouflaging in areas with tall grasses and strong vertical patterns of shade and light.
-The orange hue also helps the tiger disguises itself and succeeds in deceiving the prey.

-The pattern of the tiger isn’t restricted to the fur, and it comes from the inner skin.
-This is why the pattern is still visible even when the coat is shaved off.
+The pattern of the tiger isn’t restricted to the fur; it comes from the inner skin.

-The stubble and follicles of hair embedded in the skin are responsible for such patterning.
 This coat pattern is similar to the human stubble and is also normal with other large cats.

-Around their jaws and necks, there is a dense growth of fur, resembling a mane of sorts.
 The tigers have long whiskers, particularly the males.
 Its irises are yellowish with a circular pupil.

 Their ears are small and rounded, with a noticeable white spot on the back.
-The spots play an essential role in intraspecific communication.
-The tiger’s teeth are relatively stout, and their canines are partly curved.

 Their canines are the longest among existing felids, with a peak length of up to 3.5 inches.